gocd/developer.go.cd/source/INTRO.md

 - Open project settings.

    - Select a Java 25 JDK.
-While other JDKs might work, GoCD now ships with LTS versions only and you will be safest with that.
+While other JDKs might work, GoCD now ships with LTS versions only so you will be safest with that.
+There is an IntelliJ `mise` plugin which can auto-select this for you, if you are both using mise, and install this plugin.
-   - Change the project language level to Java 17.
+   - Change the project language level to Java 21.

    ![](images/ProjectSettings.png)